yiwenguo/Deep-Likelihood-Network/README.md

 Files for training and test with SUN397 can be generated similarly, and the path to the .npz files should be passed to the argument `--data_path` of `train_*.py`.

 # Run experiments
-Some important arguments for our main script are:
+Some important arguments for our training scripts are:
 * `--k`: Number of gradient descent iterations for updating z, i.e., k.
 * `--model_path`: Directory of your pre-trained model.
 * `--data_path`: Directory of your npz data.
+* `--from_scratch`: Whether to train from scatch (default false).
 * `--learning_rate`: Initial learning rate (optional).
 * `--max_epoch`: Number of training epochs (optional).